Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

-What is a traumatic pneumothorax and what causes it?
+What is a traumatic pneumothorax?

 What are the signs and symptoms of a traumatic pneumothorax?

 - Shortness of breath

 - Soft bulges under your skin caused by air bubbles

 - Chest movement that is not even when you breathe